-FOOT CARE ADVICE DURING COVID 19
+FOOT CARE ADVICE AND COVID 19

 There are two main aspects to foot health – footwear and footcare.